johnalison/WorkingPhilosophy/BookNotes/WakingUp.md

 - There is an alternative to being continuously spellbound by the conversation we are having with ourselves; There is an alternative to simply identifying with the next thought that pops into consciousness.
 And glimpsing this alternative dispels the conventional illusion of the self.

+  #WhoWeAre

 - Wisdom is nothing more profound than an ability to follow ones own advice.

 - Cognition and emotion are not separate.
 The way we think about experience can completely determine how we feel about it. (see: lifting weights)

 - It is possible to be at ease in the world for no reason, if only for a few moments at a time, such ease is synonymous with transcending the apparent boundaries of the self.

+  #Happiness #WhoWeAre

 - Unlike Buddhism, as manuals for contemplative understanding, the Bible and Koran are worse than useless.

 - The purpose of the book is to encourage your to investigate certain contemplative insights for yourself, without accepting the metaphysical ideas that they inspired in ignorant and isolated peoples of the past.

 - It is always now.
 To realize this is liberating, there is nothing more important to understand if you want to be happy in the world.
   - We spend most of our lives forgetting this truth -- overlooking it, fleeing it, repudiating it.
 And the horror is that we succeed.
 We manage to avoid being happy while struggling to become happy.

+  #Happiness

-- there is nothing passive about mindfulness.
+- There is nothing passive about mindfulness.
 Being mindful is not a matter of thinking more clearly about experience; it is the act of experiencing more clearly, including the arising of thoughts themselves.

 - The problem is not thoughts themselves but the state of thinking without knowing that we are thinking.